 In the example above, the compression ratios vary from 1.4X to 56.8X, depending on the compression option chosen, the datatypes used and the contents of the table.

-In next week's post, I will explain why scanning and filtering is so much faster in the IM column store versus the buffer cache even though they are both in-memory.
+In next week's post, I will explain why scanning and filtering are so much faster in the IM column store versus the buffer cache even though they are both in-memory.